 Any member of staff who is concerned about the mental health or wellbeing of a pupil should speak to the Well Being Lead in the first instance.
-If there is a fear that the pupil is in danger of immediate harm then the normal child protection procedures should be followed with an immediate referral to the Designated Safeguarding Lead (DSL) or Deputy Designated Safeguarding Lead (DDSL) or contact the police on 999 or Staffordshire Children's Advice and Support Team (Was First Response) in Multi Agency Safeguarding Hub (M.A.S.H.)
-(Monday-Thursday 8:30am-5:00pm, Friday 8:30 am - 4:30pm) 0800 1313 126; Email: www.staffordshire.gov.uk/reportconcern.
+If there is a fear that the pupil is in danger of immediate harm then the normal child protection procedures should be followed with an immediate referral to the Designated Safeguarding Lead (DSL) or Deputy Designated Safeguarding Lead (DDSL) or contact the police on 999 or Staffordshire Children's Advice and Support Team (Was Staffordshire Children's Advice and Support Service) in Multi Agency Safeguarding Hub (M.A.S.H.)
+(Monday-Thursday 8:30am-5:00pm, Friday 8:30 am - 4:30pm) 0800 8007 111;

+Email: www.staffordshire.gov.uk/reportconcern.

 Any other Safeguarding concerns should be recorded via CPOMS.